isomerpages/moe-angmokiosec/_curriculum/CCE & Pupil Well Being/Sexuality Education.md

 3. The key messages of Sexuality Education are:

-4. Love and respect yourself as you love and respect others;
+i.
+Love and respect yourself as you love and respect others; <br>
-5. Build positive relationships based on love and respect (which are the foundation for strong families);
+ii.
+Build positive relationships based on love and respect (which are the foundation for strong families); <br>
-6. Make responsible decisions for yourself, your family and society; and
+iii.
+Make responsible decisions for yourself, your family and society; and <br>
-7. Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+iv.
+Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.

     Casual sex can harm and hurt you and your loved ones.